 5. Base your diet around whole foods

-According to the National Kidney Foundation, eating a well-balanced diet of whole, nutritious foods that are low in sodium is one of the best things you can do to help stop or slow the progression of kidney disease.
+According to the National Kidney Foundation, eating a balanced diet of whole, nutritious foods that are low in sodium is one of the best ways to help stop or slow the progression of kidney disease.

-Studies have found that eating whole grains, nuts, fruits, and vegetables is one of the most effective ways to keep your kidneys healthy.
+Studies have found that eating whole grains, nuts, fruits, and vegetables is one of the most effective ways to maintain kidney health.
 Whole foods are typically full of key nutrients like fibre and free from added sugar, salt, and saturated fat.

-According to Kidney Care UK, smokers are four times more likely than non-smokers to develop kidney failure; and smoking doubles your risk of kidney cancer.
+According to Kidney Care UK, smokers are four times more likely than non-smokers to develop kidney failure.
+Smoking also doubles the risk of kidney cancer.

-However, the good news is that quitting helps to reduce all of these risks.
+However, the good news is that quitting smoking helps reduce these risks.
 And, according to experts, your risk begins to drop as soon as you stop.

 Research has found that one of the most common health issues among people with chronic kidney disease (CKD) is a lack of physical activity.
 Alongside the common side effects of dialysis – including increased inflammation – a lack of physical activity can negatively impact health and speed up the development of kidney disease.

-As a result, studies have found that exercise has various health benefits for people with CKD, including better sleep, improved blood pressure control and physical ability, and reduced anxiety and depression.
+As a result, studies have found that exercise has various health benefits for people with CKD, including better sleep, improved blood pressure control, and reduced anxiety and depression.
 According to Kidney Care UK, exercise may also increase dialysis efficiency.

-That said, experts advise low-impact exercise and some research has found that high-intensity exercise has the potential to progress kidney disease – particularly when performed in hot weather, due to the dehydration risk.
+That said, experts advise low-impact exercise, and some research has found that high-intensity exercise may progress kidney disease – particularly when performed in hot weather, due to dehydration risk.

 Note: It’s important to speak to your doctor before introducing a new exercise plan to your routine if you have kidney trouble.

-Getting enough good quality sleep is essential for overall health because it allows your body to rest and repair itself.
-Studies have linked sleep deprivation and sleep disorders with higher rates of diabetes and heart disease – and experts are now realising the impact of sleep on kidney function too.
+Getting enough good-quality sleep is essential for health, as it allows the body to rest and repair itself.
+Research has linked sleep deprivation and sleep disorders with higher rates of diabetes and heart disease, and experts are now realising the impact of sleep on kidney function.

-For example, this study revealed that getting less than five hours of sleep a night may have a direct impact on kidney function.
+For example, this study revealed that getting fewer than five hours of sleep a night may have a direct impact on kidney function.

-If you’ve been struggling to sleep well recently, head over to the sleep and fatigue section of our website.
+If you’ve been struggling to sleep well recently, head over to our sleep and fatigue section.
 Here, you’ll find information on everything from creating sleep-friendly environments to coping with insomnia.

 9. Cut back on added sugar

-Having too much added sugar in your diet doesn’t directly damage healthy kidneys.
-However, it can still play a key role in kidney health.
+Having too much added sugar in your diet doesn’t directly damage your kidneys.
+However, it can play a key role in kidney health.

 This is because diets high in added sugar have been consistently linked with an increased risk of health conditions like type 2 diabetes.
 Diabetes is considered the leading cause of kidney failure.
 According to research, one in three adults with diabetes has kidney disease.

-High blood sugar can damage blood vessels in the kidneys and impair their ability to function.
-Diabetic nephropathy is the name given to kidney damage caused by diabetes.
+High blood sugar levels can damage blood vessels in the kidneys and impair their ability to function.
 Many people with diabetes also develop high blood pressure, which can further impact kidney health.

 Final thoughts…

-The kidneys are central to our health, as they remove toxins from the blood and regulate the body’s fluid balance.
-Luckily, there are plenty of steps you can take to keep them in good working order and reduce your risk of developing kidney disease.
+Our kidneys are central to our health as they remove toxins from the blood and regulate the body’s fluid balance.
+Luckily, there are plenty of steps you can take to keep them healthy and reduce your risk of developing kidney disease.

-For further reading, head over to the diet and nutrition section of our website.
+For further reading, head over to our diet and nutrition section.
 Here, you’ll find diet tips for everything from bone health to heart health and longevity.

 What do you do to take care of your kidney health?
 Will you be making any changes after reading this article?
 We’d be interested to hear from you in the comments below.